chestnutchest/sql-project-sports-and-demeco/database_csvs/input_data_descriptions.md

 # Database CSV files Documentation

-The csv files in this folder have been processed in Python and were imported into a PostgreSQL database for analysis.
+The csv files in this folder have been processed with pandas in Python and were imported into a PostgreSQL database for analysis.

-This documentation provides an overview of the contents stored in each csv file and detailed descriptions of each column.
+This documentation provides an overview of the information stored in each csv file and detailed descriptions of each of their columns.
 The data sources are also provided where appropriate.

-For information on which SQL table these files should be imported into, please consult [schema.sql](../schema.sql).
+For information on which SQL tables these files should be imported into, please consult [schema.sql](../schema.sql).

 ## List of abbreviations/acronyms that you may encounter

 demeco - demographic and economic \
 pop - population \
-GDP - Gross Domestic Product \
+GDP - gross domestic product \
 OG - Olympic Games \
 NOC - National Olympic Committee \
 NPC - National Paralympic Committee